gighive/gighive/docs/README.md

 ---

+## ⚙️  Suggested Platforms
+Gighive runs very efficiently on an [Orange Pi 5](https://a.co/d/90UDcvi) or [GMKtech mini PC](https://www.amazon.com/dp/B0F8NL4ST4?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).
+Stuff a few NVMe's in either and you'll have plenty of storage for your videos.
+We've tested on both of them.
+---

 ## ⚙️  Prerequisites: Install Ansible and Python to your controller machine.
 1. Decide on where you will install Ansible as the controller and what target (virtualbox or Azure) that you will install Gighive on.